 Teams are only ever altered if the committee feel it is for the betterment of all player participation in the sport.
 Prior to any decision to do so, there is consultation with the relevant coaches where their opinions are sought and the various options available are discussed.
 Their input is always considered.
 It would be unreasonable to expect us to liaise with each player’s family and we expect the coaches to be the voice of their team.

 We, as a club, consider that large teams should be avoided whenever possible.
 With nine players, an option to rotate a player off for each game helps with game time substitutions, but further reduces game time for the players.
 It is incumbent on each individual team to choose how they manage their players regarding any player rotations or byes.

-The selection sub-committee will usually comprise of the President, Vice President, the Enrolment Officers and two to three general committee members.
+The decision will usually comprise of the President, Vice President, the Enrolment Officers and two to three general committee members.
 When the child of a sub-committee member is in a team or year level requiring a determination by the sub-committee, that member abstains from voting in that instance.
-This eliminates any real or perceived conflict of interest or bias during team selection.
+This eliminates any real or perceived conflict of interest or bias.